Starship Scaling

 Scaling Problems in the Star Trek Production

 Beginning in DS9 and Voyager and systematically since Enterprise, visual effects are CGI (computer generated images), which require none of the extensive hardware any longer.
 Nevertheless, the principal problem of unintentional scaling remains.
 In some cases ships are scaled up or down in VFX shots on purpose.
 This is sometimes done to represent a bigger or smaller ship than what the CGI model was initially meant to be.
-In other cases, even established scales are occasionally off for the sake of the dramatic impact.
+In other cases, even established scales are off for the sake of the dramatic impact, especially in space battle scenes.

 The "Scaling Paradox" in Nature